No to SATs/ACTs: Not Even Optional

 Tests have never been part of Hampshire’s pedagogy, so why would we use a test to determine which students would thrive here?
 Students’ high school academic records, their history of civic engagement, their letters of recommendation from mentors, and their ability to represent themselves through their essays mean much more than a test score can tell us.

 A Hampshire education requires students to persevere, take intellectual and creative risks, and work hard.

 We examine applications for evidence of academic achievement, engagement, and passion for learning as well as for the habits and behaviors that will lead to success at the College.

 If you are not looking at standardized test scores, what ARE you looking at?

 The transcript plays a central role in our application review.
 We seek evidence of a rigorous college prep program, consistent high academic achievement, disciplined work habits, and a willingness to be challenged.
 Also, we look carefully at essays, letters of recommendation, and interviews, which are strongly encouraged.
 Finally, we are very interested in activities outside of the classroom including those involving collaboration, community engagement, leadership, and/or work experience.
 As you can see, we have plenty to consider beyond standardized test scores.

-What is the difference between Hampshire’s test blind policy and the more common test-optional policy?
+What is the difference between Hampshire’s test Free policy and the more common test-optional policy?